AlexIoannides/kubernetes-mlops/README.md

 ### Launching the Containerised ML Model Scoring Service on Minikube

-To launch our test model scoring service on Kubernetes, start by running the container within a Kubernetes [pod](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/) that is managed by a [replication controller](https://kubernetes.io/docs/concepts/workloads/controllers/replicationcontroller/),
+To launch our test model scoring service on Kubernetes, start by running the container within a Kubernetes [pod](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/) that is managed by a [replication controller](https://kubernetes.io/docs/concepts/workloads/controllers/replicationcontroller/), which is the device that ensures that at least one pod running our service is operational at any given time.
+This is achieved with,

 ```bash
 kubectl run test-ml-score-api --image=alexioannides/test-ml-score-api:latest --port=5000 --generator=run/v1
 ```

-Where the `--generator=run/v1` flag triggers the construction of the replication controller to manage the pod and will in this instance ensure that there is always at least one pod (running our container), active on the cluster at any one time.
+Where the `--generator=run/v1` flag triggers the construction of the replication controller to manage the pod.
 To check that it's running use,

 ```bash
 kubectl get pods